dyozie/pivotal-hd-docs/content/getting-started/hive/mean-calculation-hive.md

 ---
-title: Basic Example on MapReduce
+title: Basic Example using Hive
 ---

 Compute the Average energy consumption of a household per year